 7. Have confidence in yourself

-You might well have been learning pedagogical skills in your work without realising.
+You might well have acquired teaching skills in your work without realising, for example by explaining protocols and procedures to your colleagues.
 Moreover, you know your children better than anyone else.
-Chances are you do know what motivates them and what excites them.
+Chances are you already know what motivates them and what excites them.
 Use this to your advantage and tailor your approach accordingly.

 8. Speak to teachers